 - CEO commentary

-Aspect-based summarization is a type of summarization task that aims to provide targeted summaries of a document from different perspectives and elements of the document that are considered depending on the context of a given document.
+Aspect-based summarization is a task that aims to provide targeted summaries of a document from different perspectives and elements of the document that are considered depending on the context of a given document.
 For example, when looking at a TV product review, there are different aspects to consider — image, sound, connectivity, price, and more (see some examples in the OpoSum dataset.)
-The aspects for summarization vary for different domains, while the development of previous models has tended to be domain-specific.
-This research aims to apply a generic method to summarize documents from varying domains and with multiple aspects.
+Furthermore, the elements for summarization vary for different domains, while the development of previous models has tended to be domain-specific.
+This research aims to apply a generic method to summarize documents from varying disciplines and with multiple aspects.

 For this purpose, we built an open-source dataset from Wikipedia articles called WikiAspect or WikiAsp, for short.
-Wikipedia is an easily accessible source of multi-domain multi-aspect summary content, serving as a very serviceable dataset as it includes articles across many domains.
-Its sectional structures i.e. the section boundaries and titles in each article form natural annotations of aspects and the corresponding text.
-Wikipedia articles require that a document’s content is verifiable from a set of references, so citations should contain the majority of the information in the articles.
-In WikiAspect, we use cited references of a Wikipedia article as input context and construct sets of “aspects” from its section titles through steps of automatic extraction, curation, and filtering.
+Wikipedia is an easily accessible source of multidomain multi-aspect summary content, serving as a very serviceable dataset as it includes articles across many domains.
+Its sectional structures, i.e., each piece’s section boundaries and titles form natural annotations of aspects and the corresponding text.
+Furthermore, Wikipedia articles require that a document’s content is verifiable from a set of references, so citations should contain the majority of the information in the articles.
+In WikiAspect, we use cited references of a Wikipedia article as input context and construct sets of “aspects” from its section titles through automatic extraction, curation, and filtering steps.
 The section texts then serve as corresponding aspect-based summaries.

-The WikiAsp dataset consists of instances in 20 domains where each domain has 10 pre-defined aspect classes.
-This is a significantly larger dataset as compared to previously collected aspect-based summarization datasets, as shown in the below table.
+The WikiAsp dataset consists of instances in 20 domains where each domain has ten pre-defined aspect classes.
+This is a significantly larger dataset compared to previously collected aspect-based summarization datasets, as shown in the table below.
 Previous datasets contained 1-7 domains within their dataset, less than 50% compared to WikiAsp.
-The document length is also significantly larger – 13,672 words compared to the next largest document length – 2,369 words.
+The document length is also significantly larger – 13,672 words than the next most considerable document length – 2,369 words.

-After collecting the WikiAsp dataset, we wanted to gain more insights into aspect-based summarization, to identify major challenges and potential solutions.
+After collecting the WikiAsp dataset, we wanted to gain more insights into aspect-based summarization to identify significant challenges and potential solutions.
 For this purpose, we experiment with baseline methods on WikiAsp.
-We devised a two-stage approach: aspect discovery and aspect-based summarization, as shown in the below figure.
+As a result, we devised a two-stage approach: aspect discovery and aspect-based summarization, as shown in the below figure.

 The first stage is aspect discovery which classifies sentences in cited references to aspects.
-We use a fine-tuned ROBERTa model for the aspect discovery which is capable of predicting not only the aspects for a given domain but also the general relevance of the sentences in the first place.
+We use a fine-tuned ROBERTa model for the aspect discovery, which is capable of predicting the elements for a given domain and the general relevance of the sentences in the first place.

-The second stage is aspect-based summarization, of which there are two types: extractive summarization which selects important content from original text as summary, and abstractive summarization, which generates new text as summary.
-Both an extractive method (TextRank) and an abstractive method (BERTSum) are tested on the labeled and grouped sentences to perform supervised aspect-based summarization.
+The second stage is aspect-based summarization.
+There are two types: extractive overview, which selects important content from the original text as a summary, and abstractive outline, which generates new text.
+An extractive method (TextRank) and an abstractive method (BERTSum) are tested on the labeled and grouped sentences to perform supervised aspect-based summarization.

-Through numerous experiments, we performed an extensive analysis of performance across different genres and aspect types, revealing the unique challenges in the multi-domain and multi-document setting.
+We performed an extensive analysis of performance across different genres and aspect types through numerous experiments, revealing the unique challenges in the multidomain and multi-document setting.

 First, there are imbalanced training samples among aspects, so the aspect classification has high recall but low precision.
-This means that we need to carefully balance the training of different aspects.
-Second, we use ROUGE score, which measures the overlap between generated summaries and the ground truth, to evaluate the summarization quality.
-We find that both baseline abstractive and extractive methods have low ROUGE scores, see the Experiments.
-This shows that the multi-domain/aspect summarization problem is indeed a challenging task, which requires advanced algorithms.
+This means that we need to balance the training of different parts carefully.
+Second, we use the ROUGE score, which measures the overlap between generated summaries and the ground truth, to evaluate the summarization quality.
+We find that both baselines abstractive and extractive methods have low ROUGE scores, see the Experiments.
+This shows that the multidomain/aspect summarization problem is a challenging task requiring advanced algorithms.